docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 The choice items in a list box or drop-down list.
-The objects are created when items are specified on creation of the parent list object, or afterward using the list control’s add() method.
+The objects are created when items are specified on creation of the parent list object, or afterward using the list control's add() method.
 Items in a drop-down list can be of type separator, in which case they cannot be selected, and are shown as a horizontal line.
 Item objects have these properties which are not found in other